The short answer? Yes.

 Take, for example, the Campbell Cheese Shop in Brooklyn, New York, which was opened by two sisters using a personal loan from Discover.

 The moment you realize you need cash for your business, your mind may turn to a small business loan.
-After all, this type of loan is designed for companies just like yours.
+After all, this type of loan is designed for small, budding companies, perhaps like yours.

-There are times when a small business loan makes the most sense – such as if you need to borrow hundreds of thousands of dollars, but it may not make sense if that’s more than your small business needs.
+Benefits of a small business loan: There are times when a small business loan makes sense – such as if you need to borrow hundreds of thousands of dollars, but it may not make sense if your needs are simpler.

 - Lengthy application process that can eat up hours of valuable time

-- There are as many as seven types of small business loans, so just choosing the right one for you could take some time.
+- There are many types of small business loans, so just choosing the right one for you could take some time.

 Although it’s common to initially assume that a small business loan is the best choice, you may find that these requirements are difficult to meet or will take longer than you want to get your business moving.